sreeramsunkara/TAS-Workshop-CAH/README.md

 **Let's recap:**
    - You used Maven to create a `jar` file which youu executed locally on your Ubuntu Workshop VM.
    - You then used `cf push` to push your `Petclinic` App to `TAS`, and you used a browser to validate that it was working as expected.
-   - You now have two Apps running on `TAS`.
+   - You now have two Apps running on TAS: `Chess` & `Petclinic`.
+   - Your `Petclinic` App is being warmed-up by a never-ending `while (true)` loop which was executed as a `cf run-task`.
+We will come back to this area in a subsequent lab, when we will address App auto-scaling.
+   - You used Apps Manager to see how your `Petclinic` App is performing.
+App Manager showed you metrics, App tracing details, and health-check details.

 - Congratulations, you have completed LAB-3.